-Host authorities of a subsidiary or subsidiaries that (together or individually) meet the criteria in Section 17 of the TLAC term sheet should determine, in consultation with the home authority and the CMG, the composition of the material sub-group and the distribution of internal TLAC among the entities that form the material sub-group.
+Host authorities of a subsidiary or subsidiaries that (together or individually) meet the criteria in Section 17 of the TLAC term sheet should determine, in consultation with the home authority and the CMG, the composition of the material sub-group and the distribution of internal TLAC between the entities that form the material sub-group.
 The composition of the material sub-group and the distribution of internal TLAC should support the resolution strategy by facilitating the stabilisation of the relevant entities within the material sub-group through the passing of losses and recapitalisation needs to the resolution entity.

 Consistent with the TLAC term sheet, the composition of material sub-groups should be determined by the relevant host authority, in consultation with the home authority within the CMG.
 In determining material sub-group composition, host authorities should consider the existing scope of regulatory or accounting sub-consolidation, as appropriate for the specific jurisdiction, as a starting point.
-Regulatory or accounting sub-consolidation scopes should provide a reference for CMG discussions and determining the internal TLAC requirement of the material sub-group (e.g., because there are existing regulatory capital requirements that can be used to determine the necessary recapitalisation amount, or because there is an existing risk-weighted assets (RWA) calculation that can be used to calibrate the internal TLAC requirement).
+Regulatory or accounting sub-consolidation scopes should provide a reference for CMG discussions and determining the internal TLAC requirement of the material sub-group (e.g., because there are existing regulatory capital requirements that can be used to determine the necessary recapitalisation amount, or because there is an existing RWA calculation that can be used to calibrate the internal TLAC requirement).

-When determining the distribution of internal TLAC among the entities that form the material sub-group, the host authority should take into consideration:
+When determining the distribution of internal TLAC between the entities that form the material sub-group, the host authority should take into consideration:

-- the strategy for the resolution group in order to facilitate the stabilisation of the relevant entities within the material sub-group through the passing of losses and recapitalisation needs to the resolution entity; - the strategy for the material sub-group and the appropriate location of internal TLAC in light of that strategy (i.e., whether internal TLAC should be pre-positioned at each entity in the material sub-group, only in some entities of the material sub-group or whether some or all internal TLAC should be maintained at the 'top-tier' entity of the material sub-group); - whether, in the case of unregulated or non-bank entities forming part of the material sub-group, alternative arrangements are in place to maintain the continuity of critical functions or critical shared services performed by those entities (cf. guiding principle 4);
+- the contribution of each entity in the material sub-group to the quantitative criteria in Section 17 of the TLAC term sheet; - the systemic importance of each entity in the material sub-group (e.g., with regard to the presence of critical functions); and - the strategy for each entity in the material sub-group under the resolution strategy for the resolution group and the appropriate location of internal TLAC in light of that strategy (i.e., whether internal TLAC should be pre-positioned at each entity in the material sub-group, only in some entities of the material sub-group or whether some or all internal TLAC should be maintained at the 'top-tier' entity of the material sub-group).